Zeta zero dependence and the critical line: Preliminaries

 \subsection{Elliptical distributions}

-We next note that (\ref{chf}) is an even function since $J_{0}(x)$ is an even function.
-This implies that (\ref{formula})'s probability density function $p(x)$ is even as well.
-Relatedly, it is clear from (\ref{chf})-(\ref{bessel0}) that there exists a function $\phi(.)$ such that
+We next note that (\ref{chf0}) is an even function since $J_{0}(x)$ is an even function.
+This implies that $\textnormal{Re}\mathcal{P}(\sigma+it)$'s probability density function $p(x)$ is even as well.
+Relatedly, it is clear from (\ref{chf0})-(\ref{bessel0}) that there exists a function $\phi(.)$ such that

-which, with (\ref{cov gen}), shows that $X(t)$ and $X(t+\Delta)$ have an \textit{elliptical} joint distribution, which is a large class of distributions that includes the multivariate normal distribution.
-Then from (\ref{cov gen}) and the general results of Fang, Kotz, \& Ng \cite{kotz} (Theorem 2.18 pg.
+which, with (\ref{cov gen}), shows that $\textnormal{Re}\mathcal{P}(\sigma+it)$ and $\textnormal{Re}\mathcal{P}(\sigma+i(t+\Delta))$ have an \textit{elliptical} joint distribution, which is a large class of distributions that includes the multivariate normal distribution.
+From the general results of Fang, Kotz, \& Ng \cite{kotz} (Theorem 2.18 pg.
 45, Eqn.
 2.43 pg.
-46) the conditional probability density of $X(t+\Delta)$ given the value of $X(t)$ has the form
+46) the conditional probability density function of an elliptical random variable $X(t+\Delta)$ given the value of $X(t)$ has the form

 where $g(.)$ is a non-negative function,